 This parameter specifies the storage type for source table objects during reverse incremental migration.
 The storage types supported for source table objects are Default, Row storage, Column storage, and Hybrid columnar storage.
 For more information, see default_table_store_format.

 NoteThe value Default means that other parameters are automatically set based on the parameter configurations of the destination.
-For new table objects in reverse incremental DDL synchronization, the schemas are subject to the specified storage type.
+For new table objects in reverse incremental DDL migration, the schemas are subject to the specified storage type.

-Click Precheck to start a precheck on the data migration project.
+Click Precheck to start a precheck on the data migration task.

 During the precheck, the data transmission service checks the read and write privileges of the database users and the network connections of the databases.
-The data migration project can be started only after it passes all check items.
+A data migration task can be started only after it passes all check items.
 If an error is returned during the precheck, you can perform the following operations:

 Identify and troubleshoot the problem and then perform the precheck again.